 The rest of the paper outlines the system model used in our analysis.
-We then move on to mathematically analysing coexisting systems for special cases.
+We then move on to mathematically analysing coexisting DS-CDMA systems for a special case.
 In order to study other cases we have performed a set of computational experiments.
-The paper concludes with the results and we draw some conclusion.
+The paper concludes with the results and we draw some conclusions.